contentful/slash-developers/docs/concepts/sync.md

 - If users only want to see the newest content, it would be wasteful to download everything immediately.
 In this case, it might be better to only fetch selected content based on the date, using search.
 - Because the Sync API retrieves all localized content, it might be better to use the delivery API to retrieve results of a single locale.
-- Following the initial sync, deleted entries will be transferred, which may unnecessarily lengthen each response.
+- Following the initial sync, deleted entries will be transferred as tombstones, which may lengthen each response.
+- The synchronization endpoint delivers a maximum of 100 items per page.
+An initial sync of very large data sets might need multiple requests to complete.

 ## Usage